dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 `app.Run();` runs the app.

-Remove the two `"launchUrl": "swagger",` lines from the `Properties/launchSettings.json` file.
+Remove the three `"launchUrl": "swagger",` lines from the `Properties/launchSettings.json` file.
 When the `launchUrl` isn't specified, the web browser requests the `/` endpoint.

 Run the app. `Hello World!` is displayed.
 The updated `Program.cs` file contains a minimal but complete app.